 We woke up early to the whir of the air conditioner, a welcome sound in Hanoi, and hopping down to breakfast we made plans for the day.

-After being a bit bold and getting a taxi back to the hotel, we soon heading on a walking tour of the exterior parts of the city with Buffalo Tours.
+After congratulating ourselves and making the trek, we got a taxi back to the hotel to relax for a bit before we headed on a walking tour of the city with Buffalo Tours.

 “200 is too expensive”

 “No, no. 100 and I’ll take them tomorrow”

 Haggling is an art and the conversation above is just one example today of Mom being the negotiator.
 The first price is pretty much always the starting price here in Hanoi, with Vietnamese sellers hell-bent on a good haggle.